Skip to main content

 Scale expands budget only against the combinations that won in Adapt.
 Nothing untested gets scaled.
 Nothing that broke in testing gets revisited.
 The agent doubles down on the creative, audience, copy, and offer combinations that produced the metric the engagement was accountable to.

-Scale is selective fuel, not budget increases.
+Scale is selective fuel.
+The agent gets the campaign to scalable; scaling itself is a human decision and a click.
+Budget increases are gradual, reversible, and gated on signal.
 A common mistake is treating Scale as “spend more on everything that worked.”
 The system breaks because audience saturation and creative fatigue degrade winners at high spend.
-Scale instead means identifying the top one to three combinations, increasing budget on those specifically, and refreshing them with new variants before fatigue hits.
+Scale means identifying the top one to three combinations, increasing budget on those specifically, and challenging them with new campaigns before fatigue hits.

 For Catalyst engagements, Scale typically runs from week eight through the end of the 90-day window.
 The output of Scale is the revenue number the engagement was contracted to produce.
 For a personal injury law firm, that might be qualified cases at the cost-per-signed-case the firm needed.
 For a dental practice, booked appointments at the cost the practice could absorb.
 For a SaaS company, qualified trials at a healthy LTV-to-CAC ratio.